Do You Get a Residence Visa If You Buy Property in the UAE? (2026 Rules)

 Does the visa grant the right to work?

-The investor visa and Green Visa grant residence but not an automatic work permit.
+The investor visa grants residence but not an automatic work permit.
 To work in the UAE you must obtain a work permit separately through an employer or by setting up a company.

 Can I include multiple properties?

-Yes, multiple Dubai properties in your name can be combined.
-Properties in different emirates (Abu Dhabi, Sharjah) may be counted separately by their respective authorities.
+Yes, multiple Dubai properties in your name can be combined for the AED 2M Golden Visa threshold.
+Properties in different emirates (Abu Dhabi, Sharjah) are counted separately by their respective authorities.

 What if my property value drops below the threshold?

 Your existing visa remains valid until its expiry date.
-At renewal, the property must still meet the threshold — a fresh valuation is required.
+At renewal, the property must still meet the applicable threshold — a fresh valuation may be required.
+For sole-owner 2-year visas issued under the 2026 rules, there is no value threshold to re-meet.

 Our Recommendation

 For investors purchasing at AED 2M+, we recommend applying directly for the 10-year Golden Visa — the additional cost over the 2-year visa is modest, and the stability of a decade-long residency has significant practical and lifestyle value.
-For investors below AED 2M, the 2-year visa is a straightforward and affordable entry point that can be upgraded later as your portfolio grows.
+Below AED 2M, the April 2026 rules make the 2-year visa dramatically more accessible: any completed Dubai property you own outright now qualifies.
+Browse our current Dubai property listings to find homes that fit your visa plans.

 Ready to Invest in UAE Real Estate?